ohade/whisper/memory-bank/progress.md

 ## Issues/Blockers
 - OpenAI API key needs to be provided by the user before the application can function
 - Audio recording may have different behaviors across browsers
+- WebM files may occasionally be corrupted during recording, requiring validation

 ## Notes
 [2025-05-08 19:55:04] - Project initialization